The signing of Cristiano Ronaldo brought with it so many positives, both to the squad and the club.

 It is becoming clearer at United.
 Ronaldo doesn’t have a problem with scoring goals – ugly, beautiful, sublime, penalties.
 Bring it on!
 But the team risks losing its identity.
 The team risks losing its close-knit structure as everyone now has to bow to the one player who is seemingly above all.

 This has certainly been true at United.
-The football has definitely changed since the arrival of the former Real Madrid forward.
+Football has changed since the arrival of the former Real Madrid forward.
 While they played through the center previously, there are more crosses put into the box searching for the magician.

 The Norwegian coach had initially marginalized Edison Cavani with Ronaldo’s arrival, but a reinstatement against Spurs made it clear just how much energy United needs upfront that Ronaldo just can’t give.
 He doesn’t close the lines of the opposition team.
 He hardly applies pressure coercing them to give away the ball.